MixinNetwork/mvm.dev/src/reference/registry.md

 4. amount, the amounnt of assets that need to be manipulated
 5. extra, contains some information about assets and contracts
 6. timestamp, no verification currently, which is decided by the own situation of the contract whether to use it or not
-7. user, Mixin user ID, or a multi-signature account, a corresponding Quorum account will be created, if the user does not exist
+7. user, Mixin user ID, or a multi-signature account, a corresponding MVM account will be created, if the user does not exist
-8. parse the extra value in 5, if the asset corresponding to Quorum does not exist, the asset will be created
+8. parse the extra value in 5, if the asset corresponding to MVM does not exist, the asset will be created
 9. signature verification
 10. transfer corresponding asset to the Mixin user's corresponding MVM account
 11. call the contract, after the execution is completed, destroy the assets in the MVM account